 Some kinds of creation tools are divided into three tiers of price and features: "consumer" for casual users, "prosumer" for serious hobbyists and beginning professionals, and "professional" for people established in an industry.
 For example, prosumer cameras occupy a market niche between entry-level point-and-shoot cameras and cameras used by professional journalists.

 A product or service marketed to the public is prosumer friendly if it can also be used for production.
-A prosumer friendly device allows its owner some room for upward mobility when the user's needs grow, should the owner decide to make the transition from viewing works created by others to creating works himself.
+A prosumer friendly device allows its owner some headroom for upward mobility when the user's needs grow, should the owner decide to make the transition from viewing works created by others to creating works himself.
 Some argue on the other hand that most people's needs won't grow, and culture conspires to preserve the status quo of passive consumption: "Don't create, or produce, or discover -- just buy."